 Norway is a country where you can experience completely unparalleled natural beauty, and one of the best ways to do this is through wild camping.

 Norway is known throughout the world for having some of the least restrictive camping laws, and you should be sure to take advantage of this on your visit.
 In this article, you’ll find everything you need to know about wild camping in Norway – also known as free camping – so you can start planning your trip today.
+Just make sure you have a good tent to take with you!

 Camping and nature are integral parts of Norwegian culture, so it makes sense that the country has taken precautions to ensure that everyone can make use of the land.
-Henrik Ibsen, an iconic Norwegian writer, first defined this aspect of the culture in 1859 with the word friluftsliv, which means open air life.
+Henrik Ibsen, an iconic Norwegian writer, first defined this aspect of the culture in 1859 with the word friluftsliv, which means open-air life.

 Norwegians have always been exploring – the Vikings originated there, and hiking, skiing, and camping have been ever-present since the beginning of their civilization.
 And upon your visit to Norway, you’ll see why they are so drawn to it – the landscape consists of beautiful meadows, dramatic mountains and fjords, moody forests, and sparkling bodies of water.